cran/roclang/README.md

 }
 '

-# Parse the roxygen comments to Rd documentation
+# Parse the 'roxygen' comments to Rd documentation
 roc_eval_text(roxygen2::rd_roclet(), fun_text)[[1L]]
 #> % Generated by roxygen2: do not edit by hand
 #> % Please edit documentation in ./<text>